Patel-Savan/E-commerce-Website/README.md

 # HOUSE-OF-FITNESS

 Hi!
-My name is **Vraj Mistry**, I have created this web site using MERN Stack.
+My name is **Savan Patel**, I have created this web site using MERN Stack.

 # TO USE IT ON YOUR MACHINE FOLLOW THE BELOW MENTIONED STEPS: